 Nonresident alien taxpayers are subject to taxation based on a section of the Internal Revenue Code that is specific to nonresident alien taxpayers.
-Colorado College is required to withhold 30% tax on ALL payments to nonresident alien taxpayers unless an exclusion, a tax treaty or a reduced rate of withholding applies.
-Contact the Tax and Compliance Manager to determine the rate of withholding and the eligibility of tax treaties on any foreign payments before the payment is processed.
-Please note that whether or not the tax is withheld from the payment, the College still needs to pay the tax.
+Colorado College is required to withhold 30 percent tax on ALL payments to nonresident alien taxpayers unless an exclusion, a tax treaty or a reduced rate of withholding applies.
+Contact the Assistant Controller, Payroll and Compliance to determine the rate of withholding and the eligibility of tax treaties on any foreign payments before the payment is processed.
+Contact ISSS to ensure the visitor can be paid on the visa they are using for travel.
+Not all visas allow an individual to be paid.